sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 Raiding from Alphys' stash of mismatched screwdrivers at her workbench, you found one that fit the laptop's small Philips screws and managed to get the underside off.
 You were in the process of spreading out the socketed and unscrewable components on the table...

-...when the door into the lab opened, and a gust of hot air from inside rushed past you.
+...when the door into the lab opened, and a gust of hot air from outside rushed past you.
 Even that brief breath of Hotland air was stifling.
 "Hiya," you called, glancing briefly at the guest who had just entered before returning to your work.
 "Alphys is busy at the minute, I think she'll be out shortly--"

 The glowing blue spear that then blocked your view of the laptop's internals got you to shut up.
 The side pressed at your face, prodding you to look back up at its owner.